+Title I of the ADA addresses employment.
 Lee County does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the Americans with Disabilities Act (ADA).

 Modifications to Policies and Procedures:

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a County program, service or activity, should contact the office of Joan LaGuardia at 239-533-2314, Florida Relay Service 711, or firstname.lastname@example.org, as soon as possible but no later than five (5) business days before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a County program, service or activity, should contact Joan LaGuardia at 239-533-2314, Florida Relay Service 711, or ADArequests@leegov.com, as soon as possible but no later than five (5) business days before the scheduled event.

-The ADA does not require Lee County to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.
+The ADA does not require Lee County to take any action that would fundamentally alter the nature of its programs or services or impose an undue financial or administrative burden.

 Complaints that a program, service or activity of Lee County is not accessible to persons with disabilities should be directed to Joan LaGuardia at 239-533-2314, Florida Relay Service 711, or ADArequests@leegov.com.